seidelj/uchicago_pgg/README.md

 (venv)$ heroku pg:wait
 (venv)$ heroku pg:promote HEROKU_POSTGRESQL_CHARCOAL
 ```
-In the last command above, replace 'CHARCOAL' with whatever color heroku tells you.
+In the last command above, replace 'CHARCOAL' with whatever color Heroku assigns to your database.

 Further reading, but not required: Heroku documentation for provisioning databases: [doc](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on).

 ##### Initialize otree models to database
 This is a destructive process, don't do this more than once unless you know what you are doing.
-For example, if you have generated data in the lab using the application, this command will destroy that data from the database.
+For example, if you have generated data in the lab using the application, this command will destroy that data from the remote database.
 ```
 (venv)$ heroku run otree resetdb
 ```